numba/numba/docs/source/reference/types.rst

 functions can be passed around as arguments or return values, or used as items in sequences, in addition of being callable.

-To enable first-class function support, Numba :term:`JIT` compiled functions must specify ``firstclass=True`` ``jit`` option.
-Numba ``cfunc``-decorated functions are first-class functions by default.
-Python generator functions cannot be used as first-class functions in :term:`nopython mode`.
+The first-class function support is enabled for all Numba :term:`JIT` compiled functions and Numba ``cfunc``-decorated functions except when
+- using a non-CPU compiler,
+- the decorated function is a Python generator,
+- the decorated function has Omitted arguments,
+- or the decorated function returns Optional value.

+To disable first class function support, use `no_cfunc_wrapper=True` decorator option.

 For instance, consider an example where the Numba jit compiled function applies user-specified functions as a composition to an input